Zelensky to family of slain U.S. journalist: ‘The people of Ukraine ... are mourning with you’

 I extend my heartfelt condolences to the family of Brent Renaud who lost his life while documenting the ruthlessness & evil inflicted upon 🇺🇦 people by Russia.
 May Brent’s life & sacrifice inspire the world to stand up in fight for the forces of light against forces of darkness. pic.twitter.com/bvQjM470OU— Володимир Зеленський (@ZelenskyyUa) March 14, 2022

-Renaud, a 50-year-old, award-winning journalist and documentarian from Little Rock, was shot Sunday in a car while at a checkpoint in Irpin, a besieged suburb of Kyiv, Ukrainian officials said.
+Renaud, 50, an award-winning journalist and documentarian from Little Rock, was shot Sunday in a car while at a checkpoint in Irpin, a besieged suburb of Kyiv, Ukrainian officials said.
 He was the second journalist killed in the conflict, as confirmed by the Committee to Protect Journalists, highlighting the dangers of wartime reporting.

 Benjamin Hall, a journalist for Fox News who covers the U.S. State Department, was injured Monday while reporting near Kyiv.
 In a statement, Fox News Media CEO Suzanne Scott said Hall is hospitalized and his condition is unknown.
 “This is a stark reminder for all journalists who are putting their lives on the line every day to deliver the news from a war zone,” she said.